basecamp/handbook/where-we-work.md

 ## From coffee shops

 Working from home all the time isn’t everyone’s cup of coffee.
 Lots of us choose to work from coffee shops or other third spaces either some of the time or a lot of the time.
-Great for a buzz of other people and caffeine, but please do mind our [basic security rules](https://3.basecamp.com/2914079/buckets/34/documents/14419) and procedures to ensure that nothing leaks on to the cafe wifi.
+Great for a buzz of other people and caffeine, but please do mind our [staff security checklist](https://3.basecamp.com/2914079/buckets/38/documents/5005159579) to ensure that nothing leaks on to the cafe WiFi.

 ## From a coworking space